 Nestling on the slopes of the hill after which they are named, the cottages face directly south onto the broad panoramic expanse of Donegal Bay.
 Benbulbin in Sligo county is visible on the horizon, and on a clear day, it is said that the sacred peak of Croagh Patrick can be seen in county Mayo.
 The nearby offshore rocky isle is called Inishduff.

 Downstairs, a bedroom with two single beds, a fully fitted kitchen, the bathroom with a separate shower, and a large lounge with an open fireplace.
-All forward facing rooms have magnificent sea views.
-The cottages are double glazed, and have oil fired central heating.
+All forward-facing rooms have magnificent sea views.
+The cottages are double glazed and have oil fired central heating.
 In a quiet and peaceful location, as well as an ideal touring base for Southern Donegal and the Gaeltacht.

-A short walk away, gets you to a lovely secluded, sandy beach, - and a seven minute drive east will take you to the Blue Flag Beach at Fintra.
-The Blue Haven Hotel, with its Bar and Restaurant are conveniently close for a drink or a meal if you dont feel like cooking, or just a little further on, where a bend in the road slows you down, is Kitty Kellys. - A converted, 200 year old farm house, now a popular restaurant, with fresh seafood and a selection of pastas.
+A short walk away, gets you to a lovely secluded, sandy beach, - and a seven-minute drive east will take you to the Blue Flag Beach at Fintra.
+The Blue Haven Hotel, with its Bar and Restaurant, are conveniently close for a drink or a meal if you dont feel like cooking, or just a little further on, where a bend in the road slows you down, is Kitty Kellys. - A converted, 200 year old farm house, now a popular restaurant, with fresh seafood and a selection of pasta.
 Open from 6.00pm to 9.30pm.